knative/community/SECURITY.md

 - Recognize your contribution to improving our security if you are the first to report a unique vulnerability, and your report triggers a code or configuration change.

-TODO: Is Knative Security up for including the recognize clause?
-Do we have a page for this?

 # Ground Rules